-Are you looking to grill the perfect steakhouse steaks this Fourth of July?
-We turned to Mastro’s Steakhouse New York Executive Chef for some tips on how we can prepare our own steakhouse quality steaks at home.
+Are you looking to grill up the perfect steakhouse steaks this weekend?
+We turned to Mastro’s Steakhouse New York Executive Chef for some tips on how we can prepare our own quality steaks at home.
 Because lets face it, if there’s anyone that knows how to make really good steaks, it’s these guys!

-Follow these five simple steps, and you’re sure to have a Fourth of July BBQ like no other:
+Follow these five simple steps, and you’re sure to have a delicious meal like no other:

 - Don’t Skimp On The Beef: Size matters.
 Steaks that are 1-inch to 1 1/2-inch are best for grilling.
 A thin cut is likely to get dried out.
 Marbling is also key, because the fat throughout the steak gives it great flavor.
 At Mastro’s, theyuse only USDA Prime Aged Beef.
 If your butcher does not have this, the next best grade is Certified Black Angus Choice grade.

 - Bring Steaks Out Of The Cold: 30 minutes prior, have your steaks at room temperature before hitting the hot grill.

 - Get Your Grill Hot, Hot, Hot: Preheat your grill to 600° to 800° F and keep it at this temperature for 30 to 45 minutes before putting steaks on.

 - Don’t Perform Surgery With A Serrated Knife: To see if steak is finished, press on it with the palm of your hand.
 It will feel spongy when rare, have some resistance when cooked to medium and be firm when well done.

 Rare: Squeeze the pad at the base of your thumb.
 It should feel spongy and feel very little resistance.

 Medium: Press on the middle of the palm of your outstretched hand.
 It should feel firm.

 Well Done: Squeeze the base of your small finger.
 It should feel firm with no give.